Roland09/BubbleBall/README.md

 #### Scripts

-* BubbleHitAction.cs
+* BubbleBulletHit.cs

   Check the collision of the bubble bullet with a gameobject and wrap that gameobject into a bubble.

   Important: Currently for demonstration purposes the bubble collider reacts to all gameobjects.
-You need to adapt the code to filter out gameobjects which shouldn't be affected, e. g. consider tags or a layers.
+You need to adapt the code to filter out gameobjects which shouldn't be affected, e. g. consider tags or layers.

 * BubbleTarget.cs

+  Optional script.
 There are situations where the pivot of the gameobject is on the outer bounds.
-This makes the wrapped gameobject spin offset, i. e. not in center.
+This makes the wrapped gameobject spin with an offset, i. e. not in center.
-  When this script is attached to the hit gameobject, then the data in there will be used, e. g. optionally that object's pivot instead of the gameobject's.
+  When this script is attached to the hit gameobject, then the data in there will be used, e. g. optionally the child gameobject's pivot (to which this script is attached) instead of the parent gameobject's pivot.
 Or you can specify a fixed diameter instead of having it calculated.

 #### Prefabs